andrew/ultimate-awesome/README.md

 - [Awesome-Browser-Extensions-for-OSINT](https://github.com/osintambition/Awesome-Browser-Extensions-for-OSINT) - A collection of awesome browser extension useful for OSINT along with their use case.
 - [Awesome-Maths-Learning](https://github.com/tensorush/Awesome-Maths-Learning) - 😎 📜 Collection of the most awesome Maths learning resources in the form of notes, videos and cheatsheets.
 - [awesome-ruby-ai](https://github.com/alexrudall/awesome-ruby-ai) - A list of awesome AI projects built in Ruby! 🤖❤️.
+- [awesome-haskell-deep-learning](https://github.com/austinvhuang/awesome-haskell-deep-learning) - In the tradition of "awesome" (curated) lists, this is a list of references and code for doing deep learning in Haskell.
 - [awesome-phd](https://github.com/EdwinSamar/awesome-phd) - Curated list of awesome advice, tips, and resources to prepare for PhD/grad school.
 - [awesome-gpt4](https://github.com/taranjeet/awesome-gpt4) - Curated list of awesome resources, use cases and demos for GPT-4.
 - [awesome-HAI](https://github.com/bwang514/awesome-HAI) - A curated list of awesome Human-AI Interaction.